surifirstpin/biplus_documentation/docs/DataRun.md

 ## X- Axis functionality

 - **Axis type** type of axis used in the charts for instance Indexed is used to refer the numeric values starting from zero,category refer to the field values of the column,timeframe refer to the time-format of the data.
--**Label field** select the field name for which you want to display the field values in x-axis.
+- **Label field** select the field name for which you want to display the field values in x-axis.
--**Show grid** enables grid display for the field values selected.
+- **Show grid** enables grid display for the field values selected.
--**Axis label** provide label option in x-axis of the chart.
+- **Axis label** provide label option in x-axis of the chart.
--**Reference Line** allows you to refer specific range of values by applying colours and label to the same.
+- **Reference Line** allows you to refer specific range of values by applying colours and label to the same.

 ##  Y- Axis functionality